 Gambling has been against the Vietnamese Criminal Code for a long time, but new casinos are now being built to provide jobs and a new tax base.
 However, raids by police and the social crime investigation department in many provinces continue to find illegal casinos that offer Xoc Dia exclusively.

-At these casinos, actual dishware is used, and while there is likely to be just one plate in home games, there are several cups or bowls, and players may ask for them to be changed from time to time for a change in luck.
+At some land-based casinos, actual dishware is used.
+While there is likely to be just one plate in home games, these establishments have several cups or bowls, and players may ask for them to be swapped out from time to time for a change in luck.
 In most non-legal casinos, the game is played with four coin-shaped tokens, which are often made of heavy paper.
-They may have specific markings, such as the suits of a card deck (Spade, Club, Heart, Diamond), or they may be of varying colors.
+They may have specific markings, such as the suits of a card deck (Spade, Club, Heart, Diamond), or they may be of varying colours.

 The video below shows how a typical game of Xoc Dia works online.

-Some games offer four tokens with three colors.
-In this case, one side of each of four tokens is gray.
-Of the other sides, two are colored black and two are colored red.
-With four tokens and three colors there are 16 possible outcomes.
-The casino will pay based on the nine bets that can be made, and ideally the house edge is 6.25 percent on each (unfortunately, lower payoffs are standard).
+Some games offer four tokens with three colours.
+In this case, one side of each of the four tokens is gray.
+Of the other sides, two are coloured black and two are coloured red.
+With four tokens and three colours there are 16 possible outcomes.
+The casino will pay based on the nine bets that can be made, and ideally, the house edge is 6.25 percent on each (unfortunately, lower payoffs are standard).

 |Black-black-red-red||Happens Once in 16 shakes||15 to 1|